Open a bank account online in Canada in 5 easy steps

 Grey and blue light bulb iconThe steps are the same to open a savings account online, a chequing account or a high-interest savings account.
 In most cases, once you open a bank account online, you’ll get instant access.

 Shop around to find the right bank account for you.
-Factor in the card type, minimum balance requirements for savings accounts, whether you can bank online or through a mobile app, and any fees, including ATM withdrawal fees, monthly fees and whether the account waives fees if you maintain a minimum balance.
+Factor in the card type, minimum balance requirements, the type of online and mobile banking available, and any fees, including ATM withdrawal fees, monthly fees and whether the account waives fees if you maintain a minimum balance.

 After completing the online bank account application, expect to get an email from the bank account provider with information about your new account, when to expect documentation and what happens next.

 You must provide a government-issued ID before being approved for an account.
-Most banks will let you take a picture of your ID with your phone, though some banks require you to come into a bank branch to verify your identity in-person.
-If you choose to apply for a bank account online with your current bank provider, you may be able to skip this step as they should already have your identification on file.
+Most banks will let you take a selfie along with a picture of your ID using your phone, though some banks require you to come into a bank branch to verify your identity in-person.
+If you’re applying for a bank account with your current bank, you may be able to skip this step as they should already have your identification on file.

 Once you open your online bank account and your debit card is activated, it’s time to set up your bank account.
 For instance, use online forms to set up automatic paycheque deposits or automatic bill payments.